busytex/busyide/README.md

 - Share projects using base64-encoded URLs, useful for sharing small MWEs at https://tex.stackexchange.com
 - As fast as your local machine, even at conference deadline times
 - No browser tracking, not even Google Analytics
-- High hackability and minimal codebase size
+- High hackability and minimal codebase size: three JavaScript files, single HTML file, no UI frameworks used

 # GitHub integration
 - Both repositories and gists